 Ruby rings & rings featuring any other stones should always be removed before participating in manual labor or tasks that are rough on your hands.
 Avoid contact with water, chemicals, or extreme heat to maintain the original condition of your ring and gem.
 Wash with warm soapy water and a soft cloth or brush.
 Use caution when using ultrasonic or steam cleaners as some rubies’ color may be affected by the extreme heat.
 Natural rubies containing inclusions can also be discolored by things like lemon juice or other acidic liquids.
 We offer a variety of different colored and patterned silicone rings that are a great way to protect your hand and ring from damage that could be caused by labor-intensive or other activities that put your ring at risk and work as a perfect substitute for your wedding ring!

 For more information and tips on ring care and cleaning, check out our full Care Guidelines page!

 DESIGNING A RUBY RING

-Ruby is a meaningful choice for an engagement ring or birthstone ring, and we specialize in custom settings that are just as meaningful and unique as your love for your partner.
+Ruby is a meaningful choice for an engagement ring or birthstone ring, and we specialize in custom settings that are representative of the love between you and your partner.
 Let the "everlasting fire" of the ruby represent the everlasting love for that special someone!
-Please choose from our many customizable designs or design your own one-of-a-kind ruby ring today!
+Choose from our many customizable designs or design your own one-of-a-kind ruby ring today!